bryanbharper/philectrosophy/src/Server/public/blog.posts/the-555-timer-ic.md

 ### The Astable Operating Mode:
 #### Astable Mode — Big Picture:

 The astable mode of the 555 IC generates a square wave.
 Let's begin our analysis of this configuration by first seeing the astable configuration in action.
-Open the [url](https://everycircuit.com/circuit/6574783370362880) below in a new tab &mdash; you can see that so configured, the 555 IC produces a square wave at the output (orange).
+Open the [url](https://everycircuit.com/circuit/6574783370362880) below in a new tab --- you can see that so configured, the 555 IC produces a square wave at the output (orange).

 [Astable Mode Simulation][astable sim]